Last updated on

 When you see the casserole beginning to bubble in the middle, it’s done.

-Place it back in the oven for an additional 5 minutes, watching closely to make sure the top doesn’t overcook.
+Place it back in the oven for an additional five minutes, watching closely to make sure the top doesn’t overcook.

 The name for funeral potatoes comes from their popularity being served as an after-funeral side dish at lunch gatherings.
 The cheesy, warm dish was comfort food that became a funeral meal staple.